xetus-oss/salt-testbed/docs/salt-development-mode.md

 The key points that are different about the testbed setup are:

-* Only minion1 has the checked out version of salt installed using pip's "edit mode".
-A reinstall using `pip install /vagrant/salt-src/`
 * The virtual environment base is `/virtenv`
 * All the configuration files that would normally be used in the salt testbed are used.

 Once the VMs are created, the quickest way to go make sure the development mode is working is to log into the master and issue the following commands: